 Is it a good idea to make moving arrangements during the pandemic?

 Moving during the coronavirus pandemic is perfectly safe.
 Just follow the recommended moving safety guidelines, wear PPE, and educate yourself on best practices.
-Arm yourself with the knowledge you need to protect yourself and your home by speaking with your moving company on their COVID protocols.
+Arm yourself with knowledge about how to safely move during the pandemic by speaking with your moving company about their COVID protocols.
 Once you have that knowledge, you’ll be able to rest easy and imagine yourself living your best life in your new home.

 Are there moving safety tips to keep in mind in preparation for the move?